 I first became interested in the historic origins of Christianity while living in the Middle East during the late 1970’s and working on archaeological digs.
 I was inspired to write The Hare’s Vision during time spent working in Scotland and studying early Scottish history with its strong links to Ireland.

-I am no longer involved in paid employment and work as a full time writer.
+I am no longer involved in paid employment and work as a full time writer of historical novels and a political blog.